Prelude in B-flat major (Rachmaninoff)

 The Prelude in B-Flat Major, Op.
 23 No. 2 is a composition by Sergei Rachmaninoff completed and premiered in 1903.

 Structure

-This virtuoso piece is rhythmically complex, contrasting thunderous left-hand ostinato against a jagged right-hand melodic line.
+This virtuoso piece is rhythmically complex, contrasting a thunderous left-hand ostinato against a jagged right-hand melodic line.
 As in Chopin's Revolutionary Etude, the performer must possess considerable left-hand endurance to maintain a consistent legato throughout the piece.

 The structural form of the piece is ternary, roughly "ABA" with a coda.
 The main "idea" of the composition appears in measure 3: